 Many people can use Microsoft Excel on a basic level.
 Yet, very few ever master it despite great demand.
 This is why Excel professionals are so valuable and indispensable.

-The immense value of Microsoft Excel in all walks of life is often underappreciated.
-And, at the same time, the difficulty of learning Excel is often exaggerated.
+While the value of Microsoft Excel today is often underappreciated, the difficulty of learning Excel is often exaggerated.
 Learning Excel does not need to take weeks, months, or years.
 In fact, you can learn many of the core functions of Excel in a single day.
 That is – if you learn from a good Excel course.
 But if you are looking for a higher level mastery of the software, you’re going to need to put in the additional time – but with online courses, it’s relatively easy to fit this into evenings or even split out over lunch breaks.

 To give you a little motivational push before you start learning your very first Excel tutorial, here’s a quick YouTube video.
 Here, you’ll see Sohail Anwar detailing 3 Excel-heavy jobs that pay lucrative salaries:

-Now, let’s move forward to our top Excel class picks.
-This a comprehensive list of the best online Excel classes – a quick and simple guide for those who want to learn Excel ASAP.
-With help from the best Excel courses on this list, you’ll learn all Excel’s most useful features.
-Excel menus, functions, data visualization tools, VBAs, and more.
+Now, let’s move forward to our top Excel course picks.
+With help from the best Excel courses on this list, you’ll learn all Excel’s most useful features: functions, data visualization tools, VBA, and more.
 There are superb classes on this list for all experience levels – from beginners to advanced students.

-Best Certification Course: Excel Skills for Business Specialization (Coursera)
+Best Overall: Excel Skills for Business Specialization (Coursera)

 Best Crash Course: Excel Essential Training (LinkedIn Learning)

 “Microsoft Excel – Basic & Advanced” on GoSkills is another superb Excel training course.
 It’s a 26-hour course that’s suitable for beginners and gets you to a strong intermediate level of proficiency by the end of it.
-This Excel class is a good middle-ground between a full course and a short course.
-It’s comprehensive, but not as long as something like Coursera’s 3-month course.
+This Excel class is a good middle-ground between a more comprehensive Excel course and a shorter introductory course.
+It’s comprehensive, but not as long as something like Coursera’s 6-month course.

 Ken Puls, a Microsoft MVP since 2006, leads this training program.
 The MVP award is Microsoft’s way of recognizing outstanding professionals who work with Microsoft Office products.
-This award goes to show that Microsoft considers Ken an expert in using their spreadsheet software.
 You can read Ken’s blog, Excelguru, to find out more about him and his experience with Microsoft Office.